 What has you most excited about LE Audio?

-I’m very excited to see a number of use cases take advantage of new features, such as Broadcast Audio, that, until now, we’ve had to enable in a proprietary way but are now becoming standardized.
-The introduction of new Audio Sharing experiences across all of the product categories we support on source devices — such as phones, tablets, watches, and sink devices like headsets and speakers — will help our customers build products that can change the way we connect with each other and experience the world around us.
+I’m very excited to see a number of use cases take advantage of new capabilities, such as Auracast™ broadcast audio, that, until now, we’ve had to enable in a proprietary way but are now becoming standardized.
+The introduction of new Auracast™ experiences across all of the product categories we support on source devices — such as phones, tablets, watches, and sink devices like headsets and speakers — will help our customers build products that can change the way we connect with each other and experience the world around us.

 How will LE Audio change the role of audio in our lives?

-We are excited by the standardization of innovative features on LE Audio and see huge consumer benefits for features like Multi-Stream Audio and Broadcast Audio and use cases like Audio Sharing and a new generation of Bluetooth hearing aids.
+We are excited by the standardization of innovative features on LE Audio and see huge consumer benefits for features like Multi-Stream Audio and Broadcast Audio and capabilities like Auracast™ broadcast audio and a new generation of Bluetooth hearing aids.
 We will provide platform solutions for all of these as they roll out.

 What market challenges will LE Audio enable you to address?

-Until now, we’ve had to resort to proprietary technology to enable features like Broadcast Audio for Audio Sharing, and while we’ve been able to implement these features within the Qualcomm ecosystem, LE Audio will really help scale these new applications.
+Until now, we’ve had to resort to proprietary technology to enable capabilities like Auracast™ broadcast audio, and while we’ve been able to implement these features within the Qualcomm ecosystem, LE Audio will really help scale these new applications.
 Another important result of LE Audio will be improved robustness and latency, something that we also worked on improving at a proprietary level will now become mainstream as LE Audio rolls out across mobile devices.

 How will LE Audio help further interoperability and enable scale in the audio market?